d12frosted/elpa-mirror/gnu/denote-menu-readme.txt

   `denote-menu-show-file-type'
         If non-nil, appends the file type of the current denote file to the title.
+  `denote-menu-show-file-signature'
+        If non-nil, the column for file signature is added.
   `denote-menu-initial-regex'
         A string that is the regular expression that is used to initially populate the `*Denote*' buffer with matching